 The more the merrier, right?
 Not always.
-Especially when it comes to packing for a trip, no matter the length, less is always more.
+Especially when it comes to packing for a trip, no matter the length or whether you’re packing for an international trip or packing for a domestic trip, less is always more.
 For me personally I try to keep my baggage at no more than a carry on and personal item.
 Actually, depending on the airline I can usually travel with just a personal item alone.
+Even when I can take more than one bag I usually still ask myself how can I make all of this fit in a carry on.
 Checked bags are okay, but I kinda hate getting to my destination and having to wait at the carousel for bags to come out.
 I’d much rather just stand up, grab my carry on from the overhead bin and be on my way to explore!
-Here are 7 practical and helpful packing carry on tips that all travelers should know.
+So here’s my guide for travel packing tips with 7 practical and helpful packing carry on tips that all travelers should know.

 1. Choose the right bag